Payment of Wages: Washington

 - Wages must be paid in cash, or by check immediately convertible into cash.
 Employers may require direct deposit and other payment alternatives if employees incur no cost.
 See Wage Payment Methods.

 - Employees must be paid at least monthly.
 Depending on the frequency of payment, paydays may occur either seven or 10 days after the pay period ends.
 A separate payday may be established for overtime pay, under certain circumstances.
 See Pay Frequency.

 - Deductions from wages are generally allowed if required by state or federal law, if they are for health care or insurance, or if they are voluntary, authorized in writing and are solely for the benefit of the employee.
-Deductions must be made to fund long term care benefits.
+Deductions must be made to fund Washington Cares Fund (i.e., long-term-care) benefits.
 All employers with employees in the state (except the federal government) and their employees must make payroll deductions for premium payments to fund the paid family and medical leave insurance program.
+Small employers (fewer than 100 employees) may choose to offer eligible employees the option to participate in the Washington Small Business Retirement Marketplace, through which qualified financial services firms offer low-cost retirement savings plans.
 See Permitted and Prohibited Wage Deductions.

 - Employers must provide employees with written, itemized pay statements every payday containing specific information.
 Electronically provided pay statements are permitted if certain requirements are met.
 An employer may use pay statements to satisfy the notice requirements of the Washington Paid Sick and Safe Leave Law.
 See Pay Statement Requirements.